visualbis/VV-Docs/docs/user-guide/home-page/request-access-inaccessible.md

 The following steps explains the Request Access flow:

 1. Login into BI Hub Screen as a User.
 1. Navigate to the Inaccessible Reports page by searching with the respective Report Folder Name.
-In our example, the user has selected Analysis Folder and the Mechanical Downtime Analysis Report has been selected for Access Request (see Figure below).
+In our example, the user has selected **"Analysis"** Folder and the **"Mechanical Downtime Analysis"** Report has been selected for Access Request (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>